 - Transport depots locally can be of some assistance to business owners as they consider a new industrial property location.

 - Railheads and railways should be located on a map.

 - Airports and Seaports should be located on a map.

 - Power availability, its capability, and type will be a special requirement for some businesses

 - Water supply and stormwater regulations can be sourced from the local planning offices

 - Population data over the last 5 years will be of interest to some business owners.

 - Zoning regulations will place limits on the use and type of property in some locations.
 Get a copy of the local planning regulations.

-- Raw materials and major industry in region will be of some interest to business owners as they consider relocation.
+- Raw materials and major industries in the region will be of some interest to business owners as they consider relocation.

-You may be able to add to this list based on your location and the property type.
-The ‘property evaluation survey’ is a good tool to help the prospect make a decision in buying or renting the property.
-You can get more ideas on industrial property right here in our newsletter.
+You may be able to add to this list based on your location and the industrial property type.
+The ‘industrial property evaluation survey’ is a good tool to help the prospect make a decision in buying or renting the property.